LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 #### Start the agent connector

 **To deploy to the Demo environment (for testing)**
-- Click the **Start** button to start the agent connector.
+- If you decided to deploy to the Demo environment, click the **Start** button to start the agent connector.
 Skip to [testing](conversation-builder-getting-started-4-connect-to-liveengage.html#step-13-testing-the-connection) if you do this.

 **To deploy to the Production environment**